krishaamer/green-filter-research/research/literature/design.md

 -   @ryanEthicsDietaryApps2022 uses the “capability methodology” to evaluate if apps help people eat healthily.

--   @tylerContemporarySelfreflectivePractices2022 surveys the use of
-    self-reflection apps in the UK (n=998)

--   @wiraniEvaluationContinuedUse2022 students in Indonesia enjoy using Kahoot and it’s gamification elements are perceived to have positive impact on individual learning outcomes so they are happy to continue using it.

 -   @baptistaSystematicReviewSmartphone2022 apps for sleep apnea

 ***Design Implications:***